 Jack’s Judging and Appraisal Career

 Jack began his judging career in 1980 when he helped form the New Jersey chapter (“Garden State Classics”) of the Classic Chevy Club International (CCCI).
-He judged at CCCI national conventions in Dearborn, Michigan in 1981 and then again in 1982 on the floor of the Superdome in New Orleans, Louisiana.
+He judged at CCCI national conventions in Dearborn, Michigan in 1981, on the floor of the Superdome in New Orleans in 1982, and in Hagerstown, Maryland in 2007.
 In 1983, Jack started judging within the VCCA as a Team Judge but quickly moved up the ranks to Team Captain, Deputy Chief Judge, Assistant Chief Judge, and then Chief Judge at VCCA National Meets.
 He was appointed to the VCCA National Judging Committee in 1999 and created the VCCA’s National Judging School curriculum before becoming VCCA’s National Judges Training Director in 2001 and presenting the VCCA Judging School all across the country during his four year tenure in this position.
 He has also judged nationally within the Chevrolet Nomad Association, the Bow Tie Chevys/Late Great Chevys/YesterYear Chevys Association, the CCCI, and the AACA.

-Jack’s appraisal expertise has been recognized by the Home Office Centralized Fire and Theft Claims Unit of Nationwide Insurance Company, which has continuously engaged him since 2009 to prepare total loss valuation appraisals on late model and vintage vehicles located across the country.
-Additionally, Jack routinely performs total loss and diminished value appraisals for State Farm Insurance Company, Harleysville Insurance Company, Progressive Insurance Company, and Allstate Insurance Company.
+Jack’s appraisal expertise has been recognized by the Home Office Centralized Fire and Theft Claims Unit of Nationwide Insurance Company, which has engaged him since 2009 to prepare total loss valuation appraisals on late model and vintage vehicles located across the country.
+Additionally, Jack routinely performs total loss and diminished value appraisals for State Farm Insurance Company, Progressive Insurance Company, Government Employees Insurance Company (GEICO), and Allstate Insurance Company.

 Jack’s Professional Credentials